-Article 12 obliges States Parties to keep records of export authorizations or actual exports of the conventional arms covered under Article 2(1) (see section #) and encourages them to keep records of conventional arms covered under Article 2(1) that are imported into its territory and/or authorized to transit or trans-ship territory under its jurisdiction.
+The obligations of Article 12 are laid out in the Box above.
+Article 12 obliges each State Party to keep records of export authorizations or actual exports of the conventional arms covered under Article 2(1) (see section 3.a.iii.2) and encourages them to keep records of conventional arms covered under Article 2(1) that are transferred into its territory and/or authorized to transit or trans-ship territory under its jurisdiction.
 The scope of Article 12 is explored in greater detail in the following sections.